 - 4.1 For some time the City Council has been committed to delivering economic growth for its residents, businesses and visitors.
 This has been reinforced in the Council's corporate "Carlisle Plan" setting out key priorities for the City Council.
 This Local Plan will be one of the mechanisms to help deliver economic growth by ensuring that the planning regime is supportive of existing businesses and provides the environment for businesses to invest and expand. - 4.2 The Carlisle Employments Sites Study along with work on the Local Economic Assessment and Economic Potential indentify the strengths of the local economy along with indicators of where improvements are required to sustain economic growth.
 One of the key issues has been the quality and choice of employment locations for companies to invest.
 This plan will address the longer term needs and ensure that appropriate sites are brought forward to strengthen the local economy as well as providing for investment and redevelopment for existing businesses.

 Policy 1 Employment and Commercial Growth Land Allocations

-To follow with the allocations part of the plan.
+• To follow with the allocations part of the plan.
+Carlisle Airport and airport related development is included within this policy.

 Primary Employment Areas